Fair Use of Forex Margin in Trading

 Joe has a $2,000 account.
 His broker offers 100:1 leverage, meaning a 1% margin requirement.

-He spots a setup on EUR/USD and decides to open one standard lot, a $100,000 position.
+He identifies a technical setup on EUR/USD and opens a standard lot equivalent to a $100,000 position.

 • Margin required: 1% of $100,000 = $1,000